EarthBound fandom: Fan base

 EarthBound is known for having a cult following, which developed over time well after its release.
 Colin Campbell of Polygon wrote that "few gaming communities are as passionate and active" as EarthBounds, and 1UP.coms Bob Mackey wrote that no game was as poised to have a cult following.
 Wired described the amount of EarthBound "fan art, videos, and tributes on fan sites like EarthBound Central or Starmen.net" as mountainous.
 IGN's Lucas M. Thomas wrote in 2006 that EarthBounds "persistent", "ambitious", and "religiously dedicated collective of hardcore fans" would be among the first groups to influence Nintendo's decision-making through their purchasing power on Virtual Console.
 The Verge cited the two-year fan translation of Mother 3 as proof of the fanbase's dedication, and Nintendo president Satoru Iwata credited the community response on their online Miiverse social platform as leading to EarthBounds eventual rerelease on their Virtual Console platform.
-Notable members of the EarthBound fan base include video game developer Toby Fox, who had made various EarthBound ROM hacks in high school and whose game Undertale took inspiration from the Mother series, and Let's Play YouTuber Emile Rosales, whose videos on EarthBound covered various aspects of the game including the sound, art design and various glitches.
+A notable member of the EarthBound fan base is video game developer Robert F. Fox, professionally known as Toby Fox, who had made various EarthBound ROM hacks in high school, including the EarthBound Halloween Hack in 2008, and whose game Undertale took inspiration from the Mother series.
+Another is Let's Play YouTuber Emile Rosales, known online as Chuggaaconroy, whose videos on EarthBound covered various aspects of the game including the sound, art design and various glitches.

 EarthBound was hard to find before the rerelease.
 In 2013, prices for the game's cartridge alone were more than twice its retail cost at its 1995 release.
 IGN wrote that the game became a "cult classic" for its unique RPG and psychedelic elements alongside its reflection on American culture, and Eurogamer credited EarthBounds "cute and funny modern-world styling of the Japanese RPG".
 Kotaku hypothesized that fan favorite aspects of the game would include its "feeling of innocence, ... sense of whimsical adventure", "humor", "charm", "wonder", and "beautiful 2D maps".
 Marcus Lindblom, the game's English localizer, cited its "cuteness, colors, and hallucinatory bits" as fan favorites.
 Reid Young of Starmen.net and Fangamer credits EarthBounds popularity to its "labor of love" nature, with a "double-coat of thoughtfulness and care" across all aspects of the game by a development team that appeared to love their work.